Wilhelm Bachner: Rescue efforts

 The first project Bachner worked on was barracks for the Luftwaffe near the Warsaw airport.
 He was told to coordinate the painting of the barracks, gather Polish workers, and source building supplies.
 Bachner suggested to Kellner that it may be cheaper to acquire bricks and construction materials from demolished buildings in the Warsaw Ghetto.
 Kellner approved the request and Bachner was given papers that allowed him to enter and exit the Warsaw Ghetto freely.
 At the end of each day, Bachner entered the ghetto, put on his armband, and returned to his family home on Sliska Street.
 He often brought the family food and other necessities that were difficult to acquire in the ghetto.

 The project at the Warsaw airport was completed in February 1941.
-Kellner had initially planned to return to his offices in Dresden, Gernany.
+Kellner had initially planned to return to his offices in Dresden, Germany.
 Fearing that this was the end of his scheme, Bachner convinced Kellner to stay in Warsaw and establish a construction firm there.
 Bachner promised to handle operations and manage German contracts.
 Kellner agreed and the construction company was declared to be crucial to Nazi war efforts which allowed them easier access to permits, supplies and workers.
 Bachner was the firm's supervisor.

 The second contract received by the construction company was for the Luftwaffe airport in Bialystok, a town about fifty miles from Warsaw.
 Bachner supervised the project and lived on-site, but frequently returned to Warsaw.

 Bachner's cousin resigned from her secretary position at the firm in spring 1941.
 Bachner suggested hiring two people to replace her citing the increased workload.
 Kellner approved the request and Bachner hired two Jewish men that lived outside the Warsaw ghetto.
 Like Bachner, the men were also hiding the fact that they were Jewish.
 One of the men, an accountant named Adolph Stamberger, was married to a German Christian and was living under the name Andrzej Staniecki.
 The other man was Stamberger's son-in-law, Julek Schwalbe, who was using the name Juljusz Stroynowski.

 After the Nazis took Ukraine from the Soviets in summer 1941, the Kellner construction company was subcontracted to build Luftwaffe facilities in the Ukrainian town of Berdichev, a town in which most Jews had been deported, killed or forced into slave labor.
 The project was completed by winter 1941 and Bachner returned to Warsaw.